-Not yet!
-Although Wednesdays are gradually getting busier,right now (March) there is enough space to just show up.
+Yes, please email me the day before.
+As space is limited priority is given to regular attendees; although every effort will be made to find a space for you!
 It does help for new starters to email me to let me know they are thinking of coming in case the room is full and also to let me know of any special requirements or injuries.

 If you like to have more space then Friday is worth considering.
 As the rest of Hertford larges it up (!) you can save money, wake up after a restful deep sleep and not have a hangover!
 As it is the end of the week this class is oriented toward collecting our energy and bringing a fresh outlook to the weekend.
 This can be dynamic or a slower pace.

 What should I eat before a Yoga class?